Chris McCormick Research Archive

 Colab GPUs Features & Pricing

-Recently I’ve been researching the topic of fine-tuning Large Language Models (LLMs) like GPT on a single GPU in Colab (a challenging feat!), comparing both the free (Tesla T4) and paid options.
+I originally put this together while researching the topic of fine-tuning Large Language Models (LLMs) on a single GPU in Colab (a challenging feat!), comparing both the free (Tesla T4) and paid options.
+The goal was to assemble a table to make better sense of all the GPU choices–and it’s only gotten more interesting since!

 By Chris McCormick